dice-cyfronet/atmosphere/doc/install/installation.md

 ## 6. Atmosphere

-We use Git `hooks` to deploy new version of atmosphere.
+We use Git `hooks` to automatically deploy new releases of atmosphere.

-Prepare clean git repository:
+Prepare a clean git repository:

 ```
-# We'll install Atmosphere into home directory of the user "atmosphere"
+# We'll install Atmosphere into the home directory of the user "atmosphere"
 cd /home/atmosphere

-# Create Atmosphere home directory
+# Create the Atmosphere home directory
 sudo -u atmosphere -H mkdir current

 # Init empty git repository...
 sudo -u atmosphere -H git init /home/atmosphere/current

-# ...and allow to push to this repository
+# ...and enable pushing to this repository.
 cd /home/atmosphere/current
 sudo -u atmosphere -H git config receive.denyCurrentBranch ignore
 ```

-Install post hook which will be triggered every time new code is pushed into the repository
+Install the post hook which will be triggered every time new code is pushed into the repository

 ```